Survey Design: The Top 10 Best Practices to Maximize Your Results

 • Is it less than 30 questions?

-• Are your questions worded succinctly and only asked once (not rephrased or asked in multiple ways)?
+• Are my questions worded succinctly and only asked once (not rephrased or asked in multiple ways)?

-Pay close attention to these details as the length of your survey is one of the most important factors that influence its completion rate.
+Pro tip: Pay close attention to these details, as the length of your survey is one of the most important factors that influence its completion rate.

 3. Communicative

 You also want your survey to communicate your intended message.
-That way, your results will be meaningful and relevant to your objectives.
+That way, your results will be meaningful to your objectives.

-Here are a few questions that can help you make sure your survey design is communicative:
+Here are a few questions to help you ensure your survey design is communicative:

-• Will the questions help you achieve your main goal?
+• Will the questions help me achieve my major goal?

-• Does each one hold weight in producing meaningful insights?
+• Does each question hold weight in producing meaningful insights?

-• Are there any questions that are irrelevant or that may distract participants?
+• Are there questions that are irrelevant or that may distract participants?

 1. Set a goal for your survey.

-Before designing your survey, you should come up with a goal or set of goals that you'd like to achieve.
-Without this benchmark, it's easy to get off-topic and lose sight of your survey's purpose.
+Before designing your survey, you should come up with a goal or set of goals you want to achieve.
+Without this benchmark, it’s easy to get off-topic and lose sight of your survey’s purpose.

 This will provide you with a roadmap to your survey design, making it easier to determine your questions and how best to order them.